Frequently Asked Questions

 Do doulas replace medical professionals?

 The support from a doula is different from the care provided by a doctor, nurse, baby nurse, or midwife.
 Doulas offer non-clinical support and care during pregnancy, labor, birth, and postpartum.
-Doulas do not do physical exams, perform medical tasks, or asses the vital signs of the pregnant parent or baby.
+Doulas do not do physical exams, perform medical tasks, or assess the vital signs of the pregnant parent or baby.
 If medical interventions become necessary, a doula can help the client get the information they need to make informed choices for their birth or baby.
-A doula does not make decisions for clients nor intervene in their clinical care.
+A doula does not make client decisions or intervene in their clinical care.

 More Birth Doula Faqs